Enagh Lough: History

 Green Island was created by a clan from Dungiven.
 The Bishop of Derry once hid on the island in a tower as he was a wanted man by some.
-The island is recognised the Northern Ireland Environment Agency as a historical monument.
+The island is recognised by the Northern Ireland Environment Agency as a historical monument.
 All around the lough is hidden history, and just a short walk away is the Enagh Trout Fishery and old graveyard.
 Strathfoyle Youth Forum are currently working with local wildlife and environmental organisations such as the Ulster Wildlife Trust, in hope that the areas wildlife can be protected and walkways and fishing jetties created.

 On 29 August 1944, during World War II a Royal Navy Fairey Barracuda (DP872) was returning to its base at East Haven, Angus, Scotland from RNAS Maydown (HMS Shrike).
 The aircraft crashed into Enagh Lough with the loss of all three crew.
 In May 1971, there was a huge Naval recovery operation to find the wreckage of the aircraft.

 In August 2022 two 16-year-old boys drowned in the lough.